naps1saps/HA-QDevice/README.md

 > ⚠️ This addon is experimental and is NOT recommended for production.
 Use at your own risk ⚠️

+A giant thank you to [Emptyless](https://github.com/Emptyless) for starting this project.
+Without the initial framework, I would have been lost.

 This QDevice addon is intended to provide extrnal vote support for small 2 node Proxmox clusters to keep quorum.
 It is recommended to also use a QDevice with even numbered node count clusters.
 It is not recommended to use a QDevice with odd numbered node count clusters.
 * For more details about QDevice Setup, see [Corosync External Vote Support](https://pve.proxmox.com/pve-docs/chapter-pvecm.html#_corosync_external_vote_support)
 * For more details about Corosync-qnetd, see [Debian.org Corosync-qnetd](https://manpages.debian.org/testing/corosync-qnetd)